FarhaKousar1601/Delicious-Den-FoodieBot/README.md

 - Special thanks to IBM for providing the internship opportunity and resources.
 - Appreciation to Amit Sir for his valuable masterclasses.
 - Gratitude to my team members for their hard work and collaboration.
-To follow you on LinkedIn and GitHub, and to star and fork your repository, you can use the following links and instructions:

-### Follow Me
+## Follow Me

 - **LinkedIn:** [Farha Kousar](https://www.linkedin.com/in/farhakousar16)
 - **GitHub:** [FarhaKousar1601](https://github.com/FarhaKousar1601)

-### Star and Fork the Repository
+## Star Repository

 1. **Star the Repository:**
-   - Visit the repository on GitHub: [Delicious Den FoodieBot](https://github.com/yourusername/delicious-den-foodiebot)
+   - Visit the repository on GitHub: [Delicious Den FoodieBot](https://github.com/FarhaKousar1601/Delicious-Den-FoodieBot)
    - Click the "Star" button at the top-right corner of the page to add the repository to your starred projects.

-2. **Fork the Repository:**
-   - Visit the repository on GitHub: [Delicious Den FoodieBot](https://github.com/yourusername/delicious-den-foodiebot)
-   - Click the "Fork" button at the top-right corner of the page to create a personal copy of the repository in your GitHub account.